AzureAD/azure-activedirectory-library-for-android/docs/Automation/how_to_run_tests.md

 ### Preparing a device/emulator

-For the tests to run successfully the device/emulator must have the google playstore installed.
-The tests will install apps from the playstore during their execution.
-The device/emulator playstore app will also need to be signed in with a google account before running the tests.
+For the tests to run successfully the device/emulator must have the Google PlayStore installed.
+The tests will install apps from the PlayStore during their execution.
+The device/emulator PlayStore app will also need to be signed in with a google account before running the tests.

 ### What Project Properties are supported when running UI Automation?